alibaba/BladeDISC/docs/build_from_source.md

 # Build BladeDISC from Source in a Docker container

-This document introduced how to build BladeDISC from source, to easy the software installation and configuration, we provides a [Dockerfile](/docker/dev/Dockerfile) that contains requirements software to build and test.
+This document introduced how to build BladeDISC from source, to easy the software installation and configuration, we provide a [Dockerfile](/docker/dev/Dockerfile) that contains requirements software to build and test.